Porgramming-Hero-web-course/batch-4-assignment-1-md-nahiduzzaman/src/blog-1.md

 let Person: { name: string } & { age: number };
 ```

-Here `Person` object will combination of name and age.
+Here, the `person` object combines properties from both types, so it must have both `name` and `age` attributes.

 ### Where is Intersection type needed?

-The Intersection type is needed when an object will contain attributes of more than one type.
-In this way we can create large and detailed data models.
+Intersection types are useful when you need an object to have properties from multiple types, allowing you to create complex and detailed data models.

 ```typescript
 interface Person1 {